TheatrumMundi/TheatrumMundi/_posts/2025-01-03-composition-vi.markdown

 What was the dream which was its reason <br>
 Is long in waiting satisfaction.
 We have <br>
 Felt it, which was not felt to be returned: <br>
-That love, which burled about your breast is smoke <br>
+That love, which burled about your breast, is smoke <br>

 In alabaster.
 No beauty, which spared <br>
 So little, so reproached us then as now <br>